5675sp/aquarium_wave/README.md

 Rename your `aquarium_wave-master` (download) to `aquarium`.

 Move it to a convenient location, say $HOME/Aquarium/.
 First, create a folder name Aquarium in your home directory.
-Rigth after, in a new terminal: Create a virtual environment, install the Aquarium's dependencies.
+Rigth after, in a new terminal: Create a virtual environment and install the Aquarium's dependencies.

 ```
-cd $HOME/wave
+cd $HOME/Aquarium
 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
+pip install requests
 ```

-Finally, run Aquarium inside the Aquarium folder (created as instructed above):
+Finally, run Aquarium inside the Aquarium folder:

 ```
 wave run Aquarium